 What does tooth extraction involve?

 With an oral examination, the evaluation of the position of the tooth and possible surgical risks will be discussed with the patient.
 The removal of teeth is performed under local anesthesia.
-To help control bleeding, sterile gauze is placed in your mouth.
+To help control bleeding, the TwinLight Laser is used to sterilize the bone area, provie PhotoBioModulation to increase healing, and to create a fibrin clot to stabilize the wound.
 You will rest under our supervision until you are comfortable and ready to be discharged.

 |Monday:|| 7:00am - 6:00pm